dirkakrid/nspawn-info/README.md

 ```

 ### Notes
-* Create the 'base' container (template) for tumbleweed:
+* Create the 'base' container (template) using these 'basic' steps:
 ```text
 mkdir  /absolute/path/to/template